Pitchuka-kamalesh/ProjectNotes/README.md

 # ProjectNotes
-It's used to help me to write all the project related nodes in one place
+It's used to help me write all the project-related nodes in one place

 #### Test annotation and its attributes
 ```java